NjabuloShabalala/njabuloshabalala.github.io/kc7-cyber-labs.md

 layout: default
 title: "KC7 Cyber Labs"
 ---
+ABOUT THIS GAME

+The Valdoria Board of Elections is gearing up for the most critical election in recent memory.
+To ensure a smooth voting experience, the board has hired additional poll workers in the past month, preparing them to support operations and assist voters.
+Officials have made it clear that the voting machines are highly secure, working tirelessly to reassure the public about the integrity of the election process.

+However, malicious actors are actively working to sow doubt, hoping to make citizens question the validity of their vote.
+As Election Day approaches, Valdoria's citizens anxiously watch, wondering if democracy will withstand these challenges.

+---

 ![KC7 Lab screenshots](kc7-screenshots/basic-employee-lookup-1.png)
 Basic employee table lookup using a role filter.
 Entry point into the Valdoria dataset — establishing familiarity with the schema before pivoting to threat-relevant tables.